metatyper/metatyper-ts/README.md

 2. `readonly metaTypeImpl: MetaTypeImpl` - implementation instance of the Meta type that caused this error
 3. `readonly serializer: SerializerType` - serializer that returned the error
 4. `readonly propName?: string` - name of the property for which serialization failed (only if an object was serialized)
-5. `readonly value: any` - value for which serialization failed (it should be taken into account that this value is after previous serializers)
+5. `readonly value: any` - value for which serialization failed (it must be taken into account that this value is after previous serializers)
 6. `readonly place: SerializePlaceType | DeSerializePlaceType` - the place where serialization/deserialization was invoked
 7. `readonly subError: Error` - error that was caused during serialization